How Spot and Handle Social Climbers: Examples & Solutions

 See what his game is?

-But that approach is still wrong: it’s trying to make me look bad and decrease my social status to make him look good and gain social status.
+But it’s still trying to make me look bad and decrease my social status to make him look good and gain social status.

 Now most people here would have gone on the defensive, which would have given him indeed a chance of winning and scoring social points.